2017-usfca-biol-395/cjnoack-analysis-report-02-rnaseq/Analysis_Report_02_RNASeq.md

-Analysis Report 2: Your Title Here
+Analysis Report 2: The effects of lung adenocarcinoma on younger patients
 ================
 Chelsea Noack
-November 10, 2017
+November 17, 2017

 Introduction
 ============

-Smoking is a prevalent habit with dire consequences.
+Smoking is a common habit with dire consequences.
 Evidence of smoking's effects became evident beginning as early as the 1930's.
 Since then, it is common knowledge.
 Not all lung cancers are the same.
 For example, non small cell lung adenocarcinoma (NSCLC) accounts for 85% of lung cancers.
 Of those who have NSCLC, only about 15% survive five years post-diagnosis (Ettinger *et al.*, 2010).
-Thus, not only does lung cancer clearly have a deadly consequence, but it is the most fatal cancer
+Thus, not only does lung cancer have a deadly consequence, but it is the most fatal.

 But one component of lung cancer still leaves us worried.
 While the cancer is preventable by not having a tobacco habit, there is still a genetic component.
 In other words, even those who have never smoked can still get non small cell lung adenocarcinoma.
 Of the known carcinogens in cigarettes, they convert to reactive metabolites.
-If not inactivated, they can bind to cellular DNA and form adducts, a product of added molecules to create a distinct molecular species (Zienolddiny *et al.*, 2005).
-The large adducts which form typically get repaired, however researchers find that lung cancer patients have low DNA repair capacity.
-Zienolddiny et al. state that "variant DNA repair genotypes may alter susceptibility to lung cancer", indicating a genetic component within the repair mechanism, making certain persons more susceptible to lung cancer despite smoking or not smoking (2005).
+When inactivated, they bind to cellular DNA and form adducts.
+Adduct are products of added molecules to create a distinct molecular species (Zienolddiny *et al.*, 2005).
+Large adducts typically get repaired.
+However, researchers find that not only cancer patients have low DNA repair capacity.
+Zienolddiny et al. state that "variant DNA repair genotypes may alter susceptibility to lung cancer" (2005).
+This indicates a genetic component within the repair mechanism.
+Some genotypes make people more susceptible to lung cancer despite habits (2005).

-Thus, if smoking is not only caused by habits, but there is also a genetic component, it leads me to wonder if females and males differ in this genetic component?
-Can sex be a factor when it comes to the genetic quality of DNA repair mechanisms and thus carry on genes influencing the progression of lung cancer?
-In addition, will the age of certain females and males be a factor in terms of which stage of lung cancer they get diagnosed?
-For example, is it primarily younger non-smoker females/males with severe cases of lung cancer, or, more predictably, is it those whom are younger, non-smokers whom have stage 1?
+Many questions arise if we look into the genetic component of lung adenocarcinoma.
+For example, do females and males differ in this genetic component?
+Sex and gender cause many differences... can this difference also be cancer susceptibility?
+Can someone's inheritance and sex carry on genes influencing DNA repair pathways?
+Will the age of certain females and males factor into which stage of lung cancer they get diagnosed?
+Is it primarily older non-smoker females/males with severe cases of lung cancer?
+Or, less predictably, do younger, non-smokers have accelerated stages of cancer?

-These questions must take into account the anthropological effects of habits/genetics on females and males.
-In some countries, smoking is looked down upon more than others.
-Also in some countries, women and men are expected to have different habits.
-Thus, in order to answer these questions I will have to look at data from one area.
-In this case, studies done on Korean patients will be used in order to answer our questions.
-Korea is known for many prevalent cancers which are not pertained to the lunch, such as stomach, colon/rectal, and thyroid among both sexes.
-However, lung cancer is still the most deadly, accounting for 15,623 deaths in 2010 (Jung *et al.*, 2013).
-With this known, I will use data from the Seo et al. and Li et al. studies in order to better answer these questions connecting sex to the genetic components of lung cancer and its severity for non-smokers.
+Any answer must take into account geographical and societal factors.
+In some countries, smoking is less approved than others.
+Also in some countries, society expects women to smoke less than men.
+To answer these questions, I will have to look at data from one area.
+In this case, Korea.
+Korea has many cancers besides lung such as stomach, colon/rectal, and thyroid.
+All cancers are prevalent in both sexes.
+However, lung cancer is still the most deadly.
+Lung cancer accounts for 15,623 deaths in 2010 (Jung *et al.*, 2013).
+Because lung cancer is also the most fatal in Korea, my analysis can shed light on a broad, global understanding.

-I hypothesize that those whom are younger non-smokers will have lower cancer stages than those who are older smokers.
-In addition, I argue that females will have a higher genetic component than men (indicating cancer from non-smoking rather than smoking) given the cultural context.
+I will use data from studies done by Seo et al. (2012) and Li et al. (2015) to better connect sex to the genetic components of lung cancer.
+In addition, I will attempt to understand genetics linked cancer severity for non-smokers.
+I hypothesize that younger, female non-smokers will have earlier/treatable cancer stages.
+Older, smoker males will have higher later stage cancers.
+Also, females will have a higher genetic component than men.
+The results of the study could indicate an important shift of understanding NSCLC.
+Once the genetic component is better analyzed, future generations can benefit.
+Thus, decreasing the death rates by lung cancer amongst the human, global population.

 Methods
 =======